whiterabbit1983/django-register/README.rst

 Register
 ========

 Register is a Django application to register new users.
+Requires Django 1.6.x and Python 3.3+

 Quick start
 -----------